 The District is comprised of an elementary district and a high school district that are separate legal entities required and recognized by state law.
 The elementary and high school districts each maintain fourteen individual governmental funds.
-Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general funds of each district, the elementary building fund and the high school building reserve fund which are considered to be major funds.
+Information is presented separately in the governmental fund balance sheet and in the governmental fund statement of revenues, expenditures, and changes in fund balances for the general funds of each district, the elementary food service fund, the elementary miscellaneous programs fund and the elementary building reserve fund which are considered to be major funds.
 Data from the remaining governmental funds are combined into a single aggregated presentation.

 The District adopts an annual appropriated budget for its general funds, select special revenue, debt service, and building reserve funds as required by state law.
-The District's elementary general fund was amended to account for the increase in Direct State Aid due to an unanticipated enrollment increase and the District's high school general fund budget was amended to account for tuition receipts received from East Helena K-12 school district.
+The District's high school general fund budget was amended to account for tuition receipts received from East Helena K-12 school district.
 All other original budgets and final budgets were identical.
 The budgetary comparison schedules (page 60 and 61) show how actual expenditures compared to the original and final budgeted expenditures for the general fund.
 There were no significant variances between the final expenditure budget and the actual expenditures.